-The attorneys at McCormack & Erlich have over 20 years of experience helping employees get compensation for wrongful termination.
+The wrongful termination attorneys at McCormack & Erlich have over 20 years of experience helping employees get compensation for wrongful termination.
 We will evaluate your case, listen to your goals, and fight for the best resolution.

 Afraid of Being Fired?
 6 Things You Can Do To Protect Your Rights:

 Typically a legal case for wrongful termination cannot be filed until you have actually been terminated.
 If you suspect your employer is about to fire you for illegal reasons, you should take steps to protect your rights, including:

 Document, in writing (or email), the illegal activity in detail, and send it to your supervisor, human resources personnel, or compliance hotline.
 Keep a copy of everything for your records.

 Obtain copies, except where prohibited by law, of documents that support your claims.
 For instance, if you are complaining of unpaid wages, try to obtain timecards, paystubs, or other evidence.